ContainerSolutions/registry-tooling/README.md

 Whilst there is an existing [cluster addon to start a registry](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/registry), it suffers from several flaws:

- - Most importantly, it does not use TLS.
+ - It does not use TLS.
 This means all transfers are unencrypted.
- - Each node has to run an instance of haproxy (the kube-registry-proxy image).
+ - Each cluster node has to run an instance of haproxy (the kube-registry-proxy image).
- - Setting up localhost access requires setting up kubectl to do port forwarding.
+ - Another proxy has to be set-up to enable access from developer's machines

 Using this script will: